bellons91/personal-notes/readme.md

 - **Ledger**: to entrust that data has not been changed from a specific date, all the updates on the main db are also stored on a separate read-only database.
 In this way, by checking the final outcome, you can demonstrate that data has not been tampered;
 - **Data API builder**: dotnet tool that generates CRUD APIS (Rest or GraphQL) for a table on the Azure Database.
 It also handles pagination, authentication, filtering...
 - **Hyperscale**: SQL engine used to perform queries on distributed databases.
 Data is also stored in-memory for faster access.
+- **IPAM (IP Address Management)**: technology and networking practice that involves planning, tracking, and managing IP address space within a network.
+It centralizes the administration of network addresses, ensuring efficient allocation, preventing conflicts, and often integrating with systems like DHCP and DNS to streamline network operations.
+- **DHCP (Dynamic Host Configuration Protocol)**: a network management protocol used to automate the setup of devices on IP networks.
+It dynamically assigns IP addresses and other critical network configuration parameters (such as subnet mask, default gateway, and DNS servers) to devices, simplifying network administration and ensuring efficient address utilization.
+- **AGC (Azure Gateway for Containers)**: specialized use of the Azure Application Gateway designed to serve containerized environments.
+AGC is tailored to handle container traffic by efficiently routing, load balancing, and securing web requests to your containerized applications.
+It allows for features like path-based routing, SSL termination, and integration with container orchestration platforms, ensuring that modern, microservices-based apps have a reliable and secure entry point into the network. [docs](https://learn.microsoft.com/en-us/azure/aks/advanced-container-networking-services-overview).
+- **Azure Managed Grafana**: istanza di Grafana gestita da Azure (a pagamento)
+- Azure functions
+  - will have Host Initialization Failures stored on AppInsights (instead of on the shell)
+  - OTel support
+  - Flex Consumption Plan: allows flexibility, private networking, and has pay-per-use license.
+  - Can be deployed using Azure Container Apps
+- **Durable Task Scheduler**
+  - GA in Nov 2025
+  - A different backend environment for running durable functions.
+  - It's a configuration - the operational code does not change
+  - Distributed traffic
+- **M.E.AI**: .NET library to integrate AI specifying the model;
+  - Can save prompt templates in `.prompt` files, using placeholders.
+The Source Generator generates a class for them, and asks you to fill in the placeholders as they were input parameters.
+- **Hoptimator**: [open-source platform created by LinkedIn](https://www.linkedin.com/blog/engineering/data-streaming-processing/declarative-data-pipelines-with-hoptimator) to manage multi-hop data pipelines.
+- **OWL (Web Ontology Language)**: Structured approach to define semantics and relationships between objects.
+[Link](https://en.wikipedia.org/wiki/Web_Ontology_Language).
+- **RDFS (Resource Description Framework Schema)**: set of classes with certain properties using the RDF extensible knowledge representation data model, providing basic elements for the description of ontologies.
+[Link](https://en.wikipedia.org/wiki/RDF_Schema)